Feeling uncertain about specialty choice

 - A mentor.

-- A careers adviser (find out further information on the EMHWD 1:1 Careers Support Service).
+- A careers adviser (find out further information on the 1:1 Careers Support Service).

-- We offer a tailored workshop for doctors considering changing specialty/career, (find out about our next Informing Your Career Choices workshop).
+- We offer a tailored workshop for doctors considering changing specialty/career, (find out about our next Informing Choices workshop).

 - There are a variety of professional services you may choose to access, such as Career Guidance or Coaching.
-There is no one regulatory body for Careers Advisers/Coaches.
-However, you would expect someone providing such services to have qualifications and experience, and possibly to belong to a professional organisation i.e. ICG, AGCAS or the Association for Coaching.
+One of the main professional bodies associated with careers practice is the Career Development Institute (CDI ).
+You would expect someone providing such services to have qualifications and experience, and possibly to belong to a professional organisation i.e. CDI, AGCAS or the Association for Coaching.

 Back to Top